-I plan on taking two bags, a small rolling carry-on that’ll go in the overhead bin on the flight, and a backpack.
+I plan on taking two bags, a small rolling carry-on that’ll go in the overhead bin on the flight, and a backpack as a personal item.
 I’ll pack my at-seat essentials in a small zipped case which I can take out once I’m settled on the plane.

-In addition to the items shown in this graphic, I’ll pack two silky sleeveless tops, a light sweater, workout wear (including 2 merino tees and merino bike shorts), pajamas, swim wear, and all the cruise essentials.
+In addition to the items shown in this graphic, I’ll pack an extra sleeveless top, a light sweater, workout wear (including 2 merino tees and bike shorts), pajamas, swim wear, and all the cruise essentials.

-The scarf shown, and the faux wrap dress (both by Diane Kroe) could be used as swim cover-ups.
-As you can see from the graphic, the faux wrap dress can also be worn as a top or a skirt.
-Another versatile item. the shift dress can be styled in multiple ways.
-(My shift dress is a merino wool dress by Wool&, a bit different than the item in the graphic)
+The scarf and the tie-dye cape (both by Diane Kroe) can be used as swim cover-ups.
+As you can see from the graphic, the cape can also be worn as a skirt.

 For more examples of capsule wardrobes I’ve packed read: 10 Piece Travel Capsules: what’s really in my bag